Arpita83/FinanceTracker/README.md

 3.Click on "Open with live server" or Alt+L+Alt+O<br/>

 ## Contribution
-This project was developed as part of the TechGig Microsoft Github Co-Pilot Hackathon.
+This project was developed as part of the TechGig Microsoft Github Copilot Hackathon.
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please submit a pull request or open an issue on the GitHub repository.